garronej/evt/README.md

 ![Screenshot 2020-02-08 at 19 27 56](https://user-images.githubusercontent.com/6702424/74090245-6c973a00-4aa9-11ea-8e48-90d49a0ed20b.png)

-## Creating delegate
+## ``evt.createDelegate()``

-Using ``createDelegate(matcher)`` you can create a new instance of Evt on which will be
-posted all the events matched by the matcher function.
+Create a new instance of Evt toward witch will be forwarded all the events matched by the matcher function.

 ```typescript
 import { Evt } from "ts-evt";